-Before selecting and planting woody plants for your landscape, much must be done.
+Before selecting and planting woody plants for your landscape, much preparation needs to be done.
 You will need to start by understanding the landscape and associated conditions in order to select plants appropriate for the various parts of the property.
 So, perform a site analysis to document everything about the landscape site prior to plant selection.

 Many things go into creating a beautiful, yet functional, landscape.
 Before such an endeavor is undertaken, you must assess and understand the site’s conditions.
 These include climate, sunlight received by various parts of the property, exposure to wind, and many above and below ground features.
 It is also important to select the correct combination of plants that will provide beauty while coexisting with each other.
 Consider what the landscape will look like during the different seasons of the year.